bryanoltman/stager/README.md

 ### Adding your own environment controls

-Stager's control panel comes with a generally useful set of controls that enable you to toggle dark mode, adjust text scale, etc. However, it is very likely that your app has unique environment properties that would be useful to adjust.
+Stager's control panel comes with a generally useful set of controls that enable you to toggle dark mode, adjust text scale, etc. However, it is very likely that your app has unique environment properties that would be useful to adjust at runtime.
 To support this, Scenes have an overridable `environmentControlBuilders` property which allows you to add custom widgets to the default set of environment manipulation controls.

 A very simple example: